ball

 • Emphasize safety and enjoyment during each contest.
 Soccer games should be fun and fair, and all players should be made to feel welcome and part of the team.

-• Recognize that the referee is the sole authority of the game and that maintaining respect for the referee is of vital importance to the success of TPNYS.
+• Recognize that the referee is the sole authority of the game and that maintaining respect for the referee is of vital importance to the success of Takoma Soccer.

-• Recognize that the coach is the sole authority on each team and that maintaining respect for the coach is of vital importance to the success of TPNYS.
+• Recognize that the coach is the sole authority on each team and that maintaining respect for the coach is of vital importance to the success of Takoma Soccer.

-• Recognize that everyone involved in TPNYS has a responsibility to conduct ourselves properly at all games and practices.
-Improper behavior includes:
+• Recognize that everyone involved in Takoma Soccer has a responsibility to conduct ourselves properly at all games and practices.

 • abusive or degrading language or swearing,